meteor-useraccounts/core/Guide.md

 Well, actually there is many, used inside `atForm`...

-...plus one another: `atNavButton` which can be used inside navbars to get a basic sign-in sign-out button which changes text and behaviour based on the user status (to get it working you should set up at least a `signIn` route, see [Routing](#routing)).
+...plus one another: `atNavButton` which can be used inside navbars to get a basic sign-in sign-out button which changes text and behaviour based on the user status (to get it working you should set up at least a `signIn` route).

 <a name="basic-customization"/>